Ford Escort (Europe): Rest of the world

-Escort Mark II shells built in Halewood, England were assembled in Struandale, Port Elizabeth, South Africa from late 1975 until 1980.
+Escort Mark II shells built in Halewood, England were assembled in Struandale, Port Elizabeth, South Africa, from late 1975 until 1980.
 When originally launched, the Escort Mark II was sold as the 1300 L or as the 1600 GL, with two- or four-door bodywork.
 Aside from colour-coded hubcaps, most of the equipment differences were only on the inside with the GL being considerably better equipped.
 The GL also received square headlights, back-up lights, and body-side mouldings.
 The South African Escort received the 1.3-litre Kent engine with 42 kW, while the 1.6 claimed 52 kW.
 Early in 1979 the 1600 sport was launched, featuring a two-door bodyshell, revised gear ratios and a sporty look, using the 1600 motor proving to become a highly popular vehicle to the present day.
 The "One Six Double O" Sport was the best selling car in South Africa in 1980 at its retail price of R4995.00.
-These vehicles had a stronger Kent block cast in South Africa that had thicker cylinder walls, which was and is still utilised in the Formula Ford series.
-SA vehicles differed in minor ways from European built counterparts in that the interior exposed metal parts were painted Matt black as opposed to body colour and the bonnet/hood prop pivoted from the right as opposed to the left.

-Nevertheless, South Africa is now a popular source for re-importing Mk II's back to the UK, since many have survived in the hotter climate (and are therefore not as vulnerable to rust), compared with the number of good condition European and British built examples rapidly dwindling.
-Like the Mk I, many road cars were converted for rally use which further degraded the number of usable examples for classic enthusiasts.